KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ![](new-marketing-strategy/sanctuary-screens.jpg)

 #### Worship Committee
-It was decided during an Administrative Council Meeting to form a Worship Committee to oversee Worship Service Design.
+It was decided during an Administrative Council Meeting that a new Worship Committee would be formed to oversee Worship Service Design.

 ## Self-Sustaining Publicity Engine
 We would aspire to create a self-sustaining publicity engine made up of church leaders, committee leaders and members, and congregation members (of all ages and backgrounds) working together in synergy.
 This would include: